-- What self-care steps are likely to help improve my symptoms?
+- What self-care steps are likely to help?

-- What new signs or symptoms should I watch for at home?
+- What new signs or symptoms should I watch for?

-- How soon do you expect my symptoms will resolve?
+- When can I expect my symptoms to resolve?

 - I have other health conditions.
 How can I best manage them together?

 Your health care provider is likely to ask you a number of questions, including: